intelliot/Autosynth/README.md

-Authosynth allows you to automatically convert a NSDictionary onto properties of a class.
+Autosynth allows you to automatically convert an NSDictionary onto properties of a class.

 * Make the class a subclass of Loadable.
 * Create an instance using one of